infinitum-dev/mobile-sdk/README.md

 		onFailure: {(error) in print(error)})
 }
 ```
+Since this is a multiplatform SDK and we require android apps to send their Context, it was necessary to create a class called ApplicationContext with different implementations for iOS and Android.
+The iOS implementation does not require any parameters.

-After initializing, the SDK will remember your session so you dont need to repeat these steps every time the application starts.
+After initialization the SDK will remember your session so you don't need to repeat these steps every time your application starts.

-All the modules are available through Infinitum.
+All the modules are available through the Infinitum class.
 Here's an example that utilizes Auth's module photo method:

 ```Swift